 fbpx

-The Lineworker Bootcamp is a program designed to prepare students for entry-level positions as Lineworker Apprentices, with the potential to advance to Journeyman Lineworker roles.
+The Lineworker Boot Camp is designed to prepare students for entry-level positions as Lineworker Apprentices, with the potential to advance to Journeyman Lineworker roles.
 The program lasts 10 weeks, or 7 weeks for those with a Class A CDL.
 Training includes CDL Class A, OSHA 10, Basic Flagging and MOT, CPR and First Aid, electrical theory, pole line construction, and climbing techniques.

 Program Highlights